Famous Food In Taiping

 An Assortment Of Traditional Biscuits At Khim Heong Foodstuffs – Photo credits to Khim Heong Foodstuffs (Facebook)

 The star product here is the heong peah, which translates to fragrant biscuits.
-Molass-filled dough are baked in a traditional clay oven where the biscuits are stuck to the wall over a coconut husk fire.
+Molass-filled dough is baked in a traditional clay oven where the biscuits are stuck to the wall over a coconut husk fire.

 There are also ‘biscuit-making classes’ in the morning, where visitors can learn to make tau-sar-peah (mung beans biscuits).

-8. Cheeky Summer
+10. Cheeky Summer

 With a memorable name, Cheeky Summer offers up its services as a smoothie and juice bar, the first of its kind in Taiping.